Five Reasons to Cultivate a Love of Reading in Students

 Reading exposes students to many new words that they have to sound out and learn the meaning of, which increases their ability to express thoughts more effectively.
 Having a greater base of vocabulary words makes students feel more confident not only in their reading skills but also in writing and speaking.

 Effective communication is key in being successful in future years in school, in making friends and socializing, and in learning a second or even a third language!
-Students who can communicate well with others develop their global citizenship because they are able to take agency in their lives.
+Students who can communicate well with others develop their global leadership because they are able to take agency in their lives.
 When students feel confident in their ability to communicate, they can take initiative on projects and advocate for themselves and others.

 2. Reading improves theory of mind.